huy310304/NEP4-Training/J14 Training/README.md

 ## Default Parameters and Initial Loss

-We first configure the default parameters to establish a baseline for the force loss.
-These parameters govern the complexity and accuracy of the model.
+We first configure the **default parameters** to establish a baseline for the force loss.
+These parameters control the complexity and representational capacity of the potential model.

 ### **Default Setup:**
 - **`nmax`**: Size of radial and angular basis